-A common question that gets asked about chia seeds, is if they are ok to be cooked with?
-There are a couple of things to be aware of before cooking your chia seeds, so read this first for the full information.
+A common question that gets asked about chia seeds, is if you can cook chia seeds.
+There are a couple of things to be aware of before cooking your chia seeds, so read this post for the full information.

 We’ll also discuss options for eating chia seeds and different ways to prep them or add them to your current foods!

 - Can I Cook Chia Seeds in Oatmeal?